Cocaine Detox

 A medical cocaine detox program can help people who are seeking treatment for cocaine dependence.
 With medical guidance, medications, and safety precautions, people can go through the withdrawal process in a comfortable setting under the supervision of those who understand the process.

-Since the psychological symptoms of cocaine withdrawal are so severe and long-lasting, medical detox gives individuals access to a number of non-habit forming treatments that ease cravings, restlessness, agitation, sleeplessness, and depression.
+Since the psychological symptoms of cocaine withdrawal are so severe and long-lasting, medical detox gives individuals access to several non-habit-forming treatments that ease cravings, restlessness, agitation, sleeplessness, and depression.

-After detox is concluded, individuals can benefit from a number of educational and therapeutic treatments through both residential or outpatient programs, depending on their needs.
+After detox is concluded, individuals can benefit from several educational treatments through both residential treatment or outpatient programs, depending on their needs.